100sun/network/README.md

 => total delay = 2s * 0.6 + μs * 0.4 ≈ >1.2s

+#### web caches

+web caches = proxy server

+* what is proxy server?
+  + client for origin server
+  + server for client
+* ex? - HTTP request/response
+  + originally) client <-> proxy server <-> origin server
+  + if same request) client <-> proxy server
+* why web caching?
+  + to reduce overhead of origin server
+  + to reduce response time for client
+  + to support more users for the origin server
+  + to reduce traffic of external server on an institution's access link for local ISP
-### 3. Conditional GET
+* Conditional GET method

-* why? objects in web cache have to be up-to-date as same as the original server
+  + why? objects in web cache have to be up-to-date as same as the original server
-* how?
+  + how?
-  + HTTP request: if-modified-since: $date
+    - HTTP request: if-modified-since: $date
-  + HTTP response: HTTP/1.0 304 Not Modified || HTTP/1.0 200 OK $data
+    - HTTP response: HTTP/1.0 304 Not Modified || HTTP/1.0 200 OK $data

 # 2.3 Electronic mail